sjaks/sepro-restful-flask/README.md

 The REST API accepts POST requests, which can be used for creating something called secret slugs.
 The secret slugs are short strings that are saved in a database with an **UUID4** identifier.
 The slugs can be queried by their ID as well as deleted by it.
 The endpoints are defined below.

-The REST API utilizes **JWT** for authentication.
-All actions require tokens and unauthorized users should not be able to access or remove other users' slugs.
+The REST API utilizes HTTP Basic Auth for authentication.
+All actions require user credentials and unauthorized users should not be able to access or remove other users' slugs.

 ### Environmental variables